 Will I Owe Income Tax on My Social Security Retirement Benefits?

-One of the most common questions received during the presentation is whether social security benefits are taxable.
-This month’s article will help you determine if you will owe taxes on your social security benefits and then provide you with planning strategies to minimize any taxes due.
+One of the most common questions we receive is whether Social Security benefits are taxable.
+This article will help you determine if you will owe taxes on your benefits and then provide you with planning strategies to minimize any taxes due.

-The IRS provides a worksheet to determine if social security benefits are taxable.
+The IRS provides a worksheet to determine if benefits are taxable.
 As with any IRS form, the process can be tedious, so below is a simplified process to determine the taxes due.

 2. Calculate adjusted gross income for the previous year by combining all the following:

-10. Other income listed on IRS Form 1040 Schedule 1, Line 9, such as alimony received, business income, rental real estate income, unemployment compensation
+• Other income listed on IRS Form 1040 Schedule 1, Line 9, such as alimony received, business income, rental real estate income, and unemployment compensation

 Example 1